smin95/smplot2/README.md

 <img src="slope.png" width="85%">

-Notice that the text size and the background have changed using the SES functions, along with the ticks of the x-axis.
-The texts are larger,  the background less distracting, and the graph more minimalistic.
+The theme has changed with `ses_slope()`.
+The font sizes are larger, the axes have been removed, and the background is less distracting.